 - Impact on biodiversity: It was at this time that the trilobites, a group that survived the end-Ordovician extinction, became extinct.
-On land, many seedless plant lineages disappeared, and the disappearance of some dominant species of Permian reptiles made it possible the dinosaurs to emerge.
+On land, many seedless plant lineages disappeared, and the disappearance of some dominant species of Permian reptiles made it possible for the dinosaurs to emerge.
 Terrestrial tetrapod diversity took 30 million years to recover after the end-Permian extinction.
 The warm and stable climatic conditions of the following Mesozoic Era promoted an explosive diversification of dinosaurs into every conceivable niche in land, air, and water.
 Plants, too, radiated into new landscapes and empty niches, creating complex communities of producers and consumers, some of which became very large on the abundant food available.

 - The causes of the end-Triassic extinction event are not clear and hypotheses of climate change, asteroid impact, and volcanic eruptions have been argued; these hypotheses are not mutually-exclusive.
 The extinction event occurred just before the breakup of the supercontinent Pangaea, although recent scholarship suggests that the extinctions may have occurred more gradually throughout the Triassic.